 - The Niagara Escarpment contains the most visited downhill ski centres in the province. - The Bruce Trail attracts 400,000 visitors each year, contributing significantly to the local economies. - Lands within the Niagara Escarpment Parks and Open Space System (NEPOSS) are major recreational destinations, providing natural heritage protection and public access to more than 44,000 hectares of Niagara Escarpment lands, including more than 890 km of the Bruce Trail, and over 400 km of associated side trails. - Bruce County has identified that tourism is its largest economic sector, contributing significantly to sustaining tourism-related businesses.
-Several organizations offer ecotourism opportunities: EcoAdventures offer guided tours (Refer to Annex I), Cape Croker Park offers Anishinaabe Cultural Experiences (Refer to Annex I) and Grey Sauble Conservation owns and manages over 80 properties that cover 11,734 hectares (28,995 acres) of land in the watershed.
+Several organizations offer ecotourism opportunities: EcoAdventures offer guided tours, Cape Croker Park offers Anishinaabe Cultural Experiences and Grey Sauble Conservation owns and manages over 80 properties that cover 11,734 hectares (28,995 acres) of land in the watershed.
 These areas are open to the public for certain permitted uses such as outdoor recreation. - In the Niagara Region, vineyards, wineries, and tender fruit associated with the Niagara Escarpment sustain a growing agri-tourism sector.
-There is also increased bicycle tourism, including as part of winery exploration. - In Hamilton Halton Brant Regional Tourism Association a number of initiatives have promoted nature appreciations (Refer to Annex II)
+There is also increased bicycle tourism, including as part of winery exploration. - In Hamilton Halton Brant Regional Tourism Association a number of initiatives have promoted nature appreciations